 The maximum duration of an onboard reconfiguration shall be deterministic.

-Telemetry shall be available for the ground segment to monitor all stages of an onboard reconfiguration.
+Engineering telemetry shall be available for the ground segment to monitor all stages of an onboard reconfiguration.

 The reconfiguration of onboard units or the switching between onboard functions shall not affect the status, the configuration, or the proper operation of any other unrelated unit or function.

-Telemetry indicating the cause of an onboard reconfiguration shall be available to the ground segment after the completion of the reconfiguration.
+Engineering telemetry indicating the cause of a single or multiple consecutive onboard reconfiguration shall be available to the Ground at the end of the last reconfiguration process.

 The capability shall be provided to preconfigure selected units into consistent configurations prior to their selection as operational.